 - Satisfying customer demands

 But collecting that data is only half the battle.
 Once you have customer and industry data at your disposal, it’s vital that you choose a software solution that quantifies that data in a centralized location and empowers you to make smart, data-driven decisions that boost sales, improve management efficiency, and delight customers.
+To see data-driven decision-making in action, look no further than Kohl’s: The department store provides its store managers with a dashboard of local customer data.
+It then uses these weekly statistics to maximize marketing and styling within the store and to determine inventory popularity.

 Learn more about our exciting retail solutions that will be featured at the Microsoft booth at the NRF Big Show!